All Special events are member privileges and require registration with the office.

 Children are welcome to pray, sing and dance with us.
 When we are sitting, please have children sit with you in a seat, not on the floor or in the aisles due to safety regulations.

-Thanks to the generosity of several giving and supportive donors, we invite you to join us for a tasty Break the Fast - Cheese platters, fruit plates tuna & egg salad mini sandwiches, bagels, cream cheese, cookies, juice and coffee after the conclusion of our moving Neilah service.
+Thanks to the generosity of several giving and supportive donors, we invite you to join us for a tasty Break the Fast - cheese platters, fruit plates tuna & egg salad mini sandwiches, bagels, cream cheese, cookies, juice and coffee after the conclusion of our moving Neilah service.

 TAO welcomes you to self-park in the general parking lot diagonally across from the Miniaci Center.

 Free parking is available on the 2nd and 3rd floors in the public parking lot diagonally across the street from the Miniaci theater.
 Please do not park at the decal-only ground level, as you will be ticketed by university police.
-If you arrive later than 1 hour after services begin, you will need to pay for parking on the all levels of the parking lot.
+If you arrive later than 1 hour after services begin, you will need to pay for parking on all levels of the parking lot.
 Please add extra time to allow for parking in the garage.

 Golf Cart Transport from Parking Garage Golf carts will be picking up riders at the first floor elevators only.
 Drivers are no longer allowed to pick up passengers while they are walking - it is a safety concern.